JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Visite_en_Italie.md

 The results of this meeting are very positive and promising.
 Two of the three Italian participants are devoted readers and sincerely wish to get involved in forming study groups, organizing other meetings and arousing interest among Italians in reading _Il Libro di Urantia_.
 Memo Zago. no longer wishes to assume the role of contact person and Danielle has spontaneously offered to replace him.

 We must thank Danielle for her initiative.
 She deserves a lot of credit because the organization was excellent and there is no doubt that the fruits will be numerous.
-“The act is ours, the consequences are God's.” ([UB 117:5.6](/en/The_Urantia_Book/117#p5_6))
+“The act is ours, the consequences are God's.” (<a id="a68_215"></a>[UB 117:5.6](/en/The_Urantia_Book/117#p5_6))

 _Georges Michelson-Dupont_